alexmiller63/ChannelDial/lessons.md

 This continues the work begun in Lesson 11: ChannelDial should not merely work when the user does the right thing.
 It should also explain what happened when something goes wrong.

-# Lesson 12: Report an Unknown Command

-Lesson 11 made the `find` command report when a requested channel could not be found.

-Lesson 12 handles a different kind of failure: a command that ChannelDial does not recognize.

-For example:

-`channeldial frobnicate`

-ChannelDial has no `frobnicate` command.

-Before this lesson, an unknown command could reach the end of the program without producing a useful explanation.

-The goal of this lesson is to make ChannelDial report the problem clearly.

-For example:

-`Unknown command: frobnicate`

-This lesson introduces:

-- using a final `else` as a catch-all case

-- distinguishing valid commands from unknown commands

-- reporting the command that ChannelDial did not recognize

-The existing `list` and `find` commands remain unchanged.

-The important idea is that after all recognized commands have been checked, anything that remains must be an unknown command.

-This continues the work begun in Lesson 11: ChannelDial should not merely work when the user does the right thing.
-It should also explain what happened when something goes wrong.

 ```ada

 -- Lesson 12: Report an Unknown Command